 - 's e do bheatha.

-It also fits in much better with another phrase that sometimes comes up in formal Gaelic, tha thu di-beathte and the stronger làn di do bheatha (or ur beatha of course) for "you are welcome" (both in response to an expression of gratitude and to welcome someone to a place) which clearly does not invoke any 3rd person.
+It also fits in much better with a handful of derived phrases that sometimes come up in formal/fancy Gaelic, tha thu di-beathte and the stronger làn di do bheatha (or ur beatha of course) for "you are (very) welcome" (both in response to an expression of gratitude and to welcome someone to a place) which clearly does not invoke any 3rd person.

 There are interesting glimpses of this elsewhere too, in more recent literature.
 Though a little tricky (because it's a translation rather than a native composition) the Gaelic Bible of 1902 (which was actually translated several decades earlier) has this phrase in its apparent native usage in Tobit 5:13 : An-sin thubhairt Tobit, 'S e do beatha, a bhràthair - and the context makes it clear this is not in response to someone saying thank you but quite literally welcoming Raphael to the place.
 There's another instance which even has the opposite.
 Setanta has just killed Culainn's dog and Culainn asks Setanta who he is and when he hears his answer, he responds with 'Se do bheatha air sgàth d' athar is do mhàthar ach chan e do bheatha air do sgàth fhèin as in, "well met for the sake of your father and mother but ill-met for your own sake".

 It also very clearly appears in this function in Irish, like the famous song Óró sé do bheatha abhaile which is attested as far back as 1855 at the very least (it appears in George Petrie's Complete Collection of Irish Music and is glossed in one instance as Welcome home Prince Charley in Petrie and in general as welcome home in virtually all other glosses of this song.